flexera-public/right_api_client/README.md

 The filter is the parameter for the index call and not the deployment call.

 ### Logging HTTP Requests
-The HTTP calls made by right\_api\_client can be logged in two ways:
+The HTTP calls made by right\_api\_client can be logged in two ways.

-1. Log to a file
+Log to a file:

     @client.log('~/right_api_client.log')

-2. Log to STDOUT
+Log to STDOUT:

     @client.log(STDOUT)